gpanayot87/proxmox-auto-suspend-wake/README.md

 ## Installation

-To install the script, run the following command in your terminal:
+To execute the script, run the following command in your pve terminal, preferably as root:

 ```bash
 bash proxmox-auto-suspend-wake.sh